vijayanajay/simplest/docs/memory.md

 ### Lesson & Design Principle
 - **Principle: Test fixtures must provide a complete and valid data contract for downstream components.** When a component under test relies on creating objects (especially strictly-validated Pydantic models) from data passed into its constructor, the test fixtures must supply a dictionary that satisfies the model's schema.
 - **Action**: Ensure that test fixtures for components that perform internal object instantiation provide a complete and valid dictionary/data structure.
 Do not use minimal or incomplete dictionaries in fixtures if they will be used to construct a validated model later in the call chain.
 This prevents tests from failing due to schema validation errors, allowing them to correctly test the intended business logic.

+## Anti-Pattern: Hardcoded File Paths in Tests

+### Structural Issue Discovered (2025-06-10)
+- **Symptom**: Tests using hardcoded file paths like `Path("d:/Code/simplest/run.py")` were not portable across different development environments and machines.
+Some tests would skip instead of failing when critical files didn't exist, masking potential issues.
+- **Root Cause**: Inconsistent path handling across test methods, with some using relative paths while others used hardcoded absolute paths.
+Critical entry point files like `run.py` were being treated as optional (using `pytest.skip()`) when they should be required for the project to function.

+### Lesson & Design Principle
+- **Principle: Use relative paths for test portability and appropriate error handling for critical files.** Tests should work regardless of where the project is cloned.
+Critical project files should cause test failures, not skips, when missing.
+- **Action**:
+  - Use `Path(__file__).parent.parent / "filename"` for consistent relative path calculation
+  - Use `pytest.fail()` for missing critical files like entry points, configuration files, etc.
+  - Use `pytest.skip()` only for truly optional features or files
+  - Provide descriptive error messages with resolved paths and context
+  - Add proper exception handling for file I/O operations with meaningful error messages

+### DO ✅
+- Use relative path calculation: `Path(__file__).parent.parent / "run.py"`
+- Fail tests for missing critical files: `pytest.fail(f"run.py not found at {path.resolve()}")`
+- Add file I/O exception handling: `try/except (OSError, IOError)`
+- Provide descriptive error messages with expected patterns and context

+### DON'T ❌
+- Use hardcoded absolute paths in tests: `Path("d:/Code/project/file")`
+- Skip tests for missing critical project files
+- Ignore file I/O errors without proper exception handling
+- Use inconsistent path handling across test methods

+## Anti-Pattern: Brittle Data Contracts and Overly-Specific Exception Handling

+### Structural Issue Discovered (2025-06-15)
+- **Symptom**: Multiple `optimize single` command tests failed with `AttributeError: 'Mock' object has no attribute 'timing_info'` and incorrect exit codes for `YAMLError`.
+- **Root Cause**:
+    1. The `OptimizationResult` Pydantic model defines several fields (`total_trials`, `error_summary`, `timing_info`) that are populated during a real run.
+However, the test mocks for this object were incomplete and did not define these attributes.
+This led to `AttributeError` in downstream UI components that expected them to exist, making the tests brittle to model changes.
+    2. The central CLI error handler in `utils.py` was too specific, only catching the custom `ConfigurationError` but not the underlying `yaml.YAMLError` that could be raised by a mock or during file parsing.
+This led to incorrect error classification and exit codes in tests.

+### Lesson & Design Principle
+- **Principle: Test mocks must honor the data contract.** When mocking a data model object (like a Pydantic model), the mock must be as complete as the consumer of that object expects it to be.
+Incomplete mocks lead to brittle tests that fail on implementation details, not on logic errors.
+- **Principle: Central error handlers should be robust.** While core logic should wrap third-party exceptions, the top-level error handler can be made more resilient by also catching key raw exceptions that are conceptually equivalent to a custom error type (e.g., treating `yaml.YAMLError` as a `ConfigurationError`).
+This ensures consistent error classification and user experience (e.g., exit codes).

+### DO ✅
+- **Keep Mocks Complete:** Ensure test mocks for data models include all attributes that downstream functions will access.
+- **Broaden `except` Blocks:** Broaden top-level `except` blocks to include key raw third-party exceptions alongside custom-wrapped ones: `except (ConfigurationError, yaml.YAMLError) as e:`.

+## Anti-Pattern: Overly Broad Exception Handling in Decorators

+### Structural Issue Discovered (2025-06-15)
+- **Symptom**: CLI commands using `typer.Exit` for controlled exits (e.g., success with code 0, interruption with code 2) were failing with a generic exit code 10.
+- **Root Cause**: A global error-handling decorator (`@handle_cli_errors`) was implemented with a broad `except Exception as e:` block.
+This block was catching `typer.Exit` (which can inherit from `Exception` via `click.Exit`), misinterpreting it as an unhandled application error, and then re-raising it as a generic failure with exit code 10.
+This broke the intended exit code semantics of the command.

+### Lesson & Design Principle
+- **Principle: Decorators for cross-cutting concerns must not interfere with the underlying framework's control flow.** An error-handling decorator should be specific about the application exceptions it translates into exit codes.
+It should explicitly ignore or re-raise framework-specific control-flow exceptions like `typer.Exit` or `SystemExit`.
+- **Action**: When implementing a generic error handler as a decorator:
+  - **Be Specific**: Catch specific, custom application exceptions (`MEQSAPError` subclasses) first.
+  - **Ignore Control Flow**: Explicitly catch and re-raise framework exceptions like `typer.Exit` *before* the generic `except Exception:` block to allow the framework to handle its own control flow.
+  - **Alternative (Stricter Design)**: Adhere to a stricter pattern where command logic *never* calls `typer.Exit` directly, but instead raises specific, typed exceptions that the decorator is designed to map to exit codes.
+The immediate fix was to make the decorator more robust, but the long-term solution is to enforce the stricter pattern.